 4. Don’t sign the deal without knowing all terms

-Although the loan agent would accompany you throughout the doorstep loan journey, it is still advisable that you read all the documents carefully.
+Although the loan agent would accompany you throughout the loan journey.
+Don’t Forget to you read all the documents carefully.
 This saves you from last minute surprises.

 5. Don’t repeatedly avail these loans

-The convenience of ready funds in the form of doorstep loans might make them attractive to you for future use; however, you should not borrow them frequently.
+The convenience of ready funds in the form of such loans might make them attractive to you for future use; however, you should not borrow them frequently.

 Knowing the Do’s and Don’ts of such short term can help you make an informed decision.